vshanks/github.io/_posts/2020-09-28-habitat-marte-part2.md

   * 3D printed over-ground habitat
   * Hybrid model with facilities split between over and under-ground regions
 * 3D printing materials
-* Machinery and vertical scaling during exploration using robots
+* Robotic exploration of caves via vertical scaling

 ### Q. That sounds interesting!
 Is there more?
 Absolutely!
 Here are some links to the materials that I presented: